-Feature-Length Documentary | 75 mins
+Independent Feature Documentary | 75 mins (All Ages)

 “Our national parks are places of discovery about nature, history, our nation and ourselves.
 Out There: A National Parks Story beautifully captures and shares the emotions friends, family and visitors feel watching a Grand Canyon sunset, a walk amongst the Redwood giants, or a cold dip in a mountain stream.
 Through their eyes and voices, and superb visuals, you will share their sense of awe.
 It reminds us that these national park experiences are there for us all.”